Thursday, May 16, 2019

 • Mosel and Alsace: usually dark to medium green, but also traditionally brown/amber and even blue

-Colorless/transparent glass is usually used for wines that are made for immediate consumption, like most rosés and some dry whites, which, therefore, do not require to be protected with a darker glass against the ray of light (sun lights as well as neon and other artificial lights).
+Colorless/transparent glass is usually used for young wines made for immediate consumption, like most rosés and some dry whites.
+Due to their fast turnover on the shelves, these wines do not necessarily require protection against rays of light (sunlight, neon, and other artificial lights), so they do not need a darker glass.
 Colorless/transparent glass is also used for aesthetics and easier visual recognition of the wine color, particularly for rosé, orange, and blue wines.

 Examples of Amphoras from Ancient Egypt, Greece and Roman Era